-Select desired Cycles Per Minute (CPM) with (default value is 4 CPM, lower CPM for deeper wells, higher CPM possible with shallow wells-See Page 6).
+Select desired Cycles Per Minute (CPM) with CPM, lower CPM for deeper wells, higher CPM possible with shallow wells-See Page 6).

 Turn throttle to set depth on gauge to 10-20 feet deeper than the pump location in the well.